-When you use NuvaRing correctly, it’s great at preventing pregnancy.
-But forgetting to put a new ring in, taking certain medications, and other things may make it not work as well.
+When you use NuvaRing or ANNOVERA correctly, it’s great at preventing pregnancy.
+But forgetting to put your ring in on time, taking certain medications, and other things may make it not work as well.

-If you use it perfectly, NuvaRing is 99% effective.
+If you use it perfectly, the ring is 99% effective.
 But people aren’t perfect and it can be easy to make a mistake — so in reality the ring is about 91% effective.
 That means about 9 out of 100 ring users get pregnant each year.

-The better you are about putting a new ring in on time, the better it will work.
+The better you are about putting the ring in your vagina on schedule, the better it will work.
 But there’s a very small chance that you could still get pregnant, even if you always use the ring correctly.

 If you want a method that’s even better at preventing pregnancy and more convenient, check out IUDs and the implant.
 They’re the best at preventing pregnancy and the easiest to use, since you don’t have to remember to do anything for it to work.
-But if you decide the ring is right for you, make sure you always put your new ring in on time so it works as well as possible.
+But if you decide the ring is right for you, make sure you always stay on schedule so it works as well as possible.

-These medicines or supplements can also make NuvaRing not work as well:
+These medicines or supplements can also make NuvaRing and ANNOVERA not work as well:

 • The antibiotics Rifampin, Rifampicin, and Rifamate (other antibiotics don’t make the ring less effective)